The sandstone gorge of Gelt Woods near Brampton

-The River Gelt rises in the Pennine hills on the Cumbria–Northumberland border and flows west across northern Cumbria.
+The River Gelt rises in the Pennine hills on the Cumbria–Northumberland border and flows westwards across northern Cumbria.
 In the river’s lower reaches it flows through the sandstone gorge of Gelt Woods before meeting the River Irthing to the west of Brampton.
 The River Irthing then merges with the River Eden before reaching the coast.

 The deciduous woodland of Gelt Woods is very picturesque and merits a visit at any time.
 For obvious reasons I tend to find a reason to go in autumn though.